openwebtrust/jsoncrypt/README.md

 ## Support

-If you have any questions or need help with the JsonCrypt package, please contact us at jsoncrypt-support {@} openwebtrust.org, or visit our website at [www.openwebtrust.org](https://www.openwebtrust.org).
+If you have any questions or need help with the JSONCrypt package, please contact us at jsoncrypt-support {@} openwebtrust.org, or visit our website at [www.openwebtrust.org](https://www.openwebtrust.org).

 ## Acknowledgements